Chapter 4: Myths

 Myth 3: Being original is essential.

 A first-mover advantage can be simply defined as a firm’s ability to be better off than its competitors as a result of being first to market in a new product category.
 For every study proving that first-mover advantages exist, there is a study proving they do not.
 Research by Joe Tabet has shown that the so-called first mover advantage is a myth.
-Google, eBay, and Swatch are examples of successful businesses that entered markets later.
+Google, eBay, and Swatch are examples of successful businesses that entered markets later(Debunking Myths about Entrepreneurs, 2009).
 For example, Google wasn’t the first search engine, and Facebook wasn’t the first social media platform.
 If these entrepreneurs would have stopped pursuing their idea because it wasn’t original, then we wouldn’t have these two large companies, which are just two examples of many.

 Myth 4: It takes a lot of money to start a business.